Karla DraderMTS, BEd, CSD

 What is spiritual accompaniment?

-Spiritual direction is a ministry of hospitality and deep listening.
-Rather than giving advice or telling you what God is saying, my role is to hold space for you to listen to God.
+Spiritual accompaniment is more commonly called spiritual direction in English.
+I find the "direction" word can be misleading.
+In French, it is known as spiritual accompaniment, and to me, this describes the work more accurately.
+It is a ministry of hospitality and deep listening.
+Rather than giving advice or telling you what God is saying, my role is to walk with you - to hold space for you to listen to God.
 Trusting that God has always been at work in your life, together we seek to discover the things God is bringing to your attention - a kind of treasure hunt!
 As we focus on God, and watch for the movements of the Holy Spirit, we'll both grow in awareness and intimacy with God.

 In my own life, receiving spiritual direction has nurtured my capacity to notice God's voice, work, and invitations, which has led to greater freedom, groundedness and joy.

 God speaks in many different ways - let's listen together.

-What can I expect in a spiritual direction session?
+What can I expect in a spiritual direction/accompaniment session?

 I protect your confidentiality, following ethical expectations as a Certified Spiritual Director.

 The format is flexible, but we would normally start with prayer, a short reading and time of silence.

 You may want to come prepared with a situation or a question from your life in which you sense God is at work (areas of strong emotions or bewilderment are great places to look!).
 We may stay with that issue for the session, or it may lead to other things.
 God is a Master Weaver; often as we pray and talk, God brings other threads to the forefront.
 We watch and listen together - without judgment - for how God is present.